What is Council Tax?

 The basis of the tax is that a property is occupied by two adult residents.
 In such a case, half the tax will relate to the property element and half to the personal element.

-Oldham Council collects Council Tax for its own purposes and also on behalf of Saddleworth and Shaw & Crompton Parish Councils, the Police and Crime Commissioner for Greater Manchester and the Greater Manchester Fire and Rescue Authority.
+Oldham Council collects Council Tax for its own purposes and also on behalf of Saddleworth and Shaw & Crompton Parish Councils and the Greater Manchester Combined Authority (GMCA) which now, following the election of the Greater Manchester Mayor, precepts for two components, the Mayoral Police and Crime Commissioner Precept and the Mayoral General Precept (including Fire Services).

 It is not a direct payment for services so it must be paid whether you use the services or not.